maduoma/myprofile/README.md

 1. <a href = "https://code.visualstudio.com/download" target="_blank">Visual Studio Code</a>
 2. <a href = "https://pesticide.io" target="_blank">Pesticide</a>

-# My Profile

-<a href = "https://maduoma.github.io/myprofile/" target="_blank">Visit My Profile Page</a>

-# NOTE
+> NOTE

-If you want to open any links above on a new tab, do a CTRL+click on the link to achieve that.
+> If you want to open any links above on a new tab, do a CTRL+click on the link to achieve that.